programatorseu/laravel-course/README.md

 # Laravel - course
 Based on laravel framework is a try to adopt fully working course-management system written in PHP

-Big up for Jeffrey Way and laracasts.com
-I have started php yourney from some early tutsplus wordpress / php tutorials

 ## 1. Routing